sjmignot/simple-grep/README.md

 ## Learnings

-- You cannot use a trait to define the results of a match fuction: the compiler needs to know before hand
+You currently cannot set the result type of a match to a group of types that implement a trait.

+- [This may change](https://internals.rust-lang.org/t/extending-impl-trait-to-allow-multiple-return-types/7921/26) and I would like to dig into this a little more ot understand the nuances.